praetoriandigital/cub-docs/registration.md

 he accesses the site with enabled SingleSO (already being logged in) or after he logs in to the site with enabled SingleSO.
 To work, **SingleSO must be enabled for the site in CubAdmin**.

-If SingleSO enabled, the user should be logged out only with standard "#logout" url(or other url configured as logout page), **do not try just to delete cub cookies or user will be automatically logged back again**.
+If SingleSO enabled and you want to log out a user, the user should be logged out only with standard "#logout" url(or other url configured as logout page), **do not try just to delete cub cookies or user will be automatically logged back again**.

+**After user log out** on a site with enabled SingleSO **further automatic logins(with SingleSO) on this site** will be prevented **during current browser session**.